evan2mak/Playground/README.md

-# C323 Project 10 - Gestures Playground App: Evan Tomak
+# C323 Project 10 - Gesture Playground App: Evan Tomak

 This project is an app that has two screens, a sensor screen and a gestures screen.
 The sensor screen shows the user the name of the developer (me), their location (city and state), and sensor data (temperature and air pressure).